Ellen White Investigation

 Some may insist these dire prophecies are yet future, but it appears increasingly far-fetched.
 Union membership in the United States peaked between the years of 1930-1950, at around 30% of the work force, but has since been on a steady decline.

 In 1947, the Taft-Hartley Act put restrictions on unions.
-The changing composition of the labor force, competition from other countries, scandals, and the rise of robotic authomation have all combined to weaken labor unions.
+The changing composition of the labor force, competition from other countries, scandals, and the rise of robotic automation have all combined to weaken labor unions.
 These are forces Ellen White could not possibly have known about when she made her ill-fated "prophecies."
-By 2019, union membership in the United States had dropped to 10.3%, which is about a third of what it was at its peak.6 Similar drops occurred in most other leading industrialized nations from 1980 to 2017:7
+By 2024, union membership in the United States had dropped to 10%, which is about a third of what it was at its peak.6 Similar drops occurred in most other leading industrialized nations from 1980 to 2017:7

 See also